-The Niagara 7000AP represents over 20 years of exhaustive research and proven AC power products designed for audiophiles, broadcast engineers, and professional audio applications.
-Every conceivable detail has been addressed: In the Niagara 7000AP, you'll find optimized radio-frequency lead directionality; run-in capacitor forming technologies developed by Jet Propulsion Laboratories and NASA; and AC inlet and outlet contacts with thick direct silver plating over beryllium copper, assuring superior conductivity and the tightest grip possible.
+The Niagara 7000UK represents over 20 years of exhaustive research and proven AC power products designed for audiophiles, broadcast engineers, and professional-audio applications.
+Every conceivable detail has been addressed: In the Niagara 7000UK, you'll find optimized radio-frequency lead directionality, run-in capacitor forming technologies developed by USA's Jet Propulsion Laboratories and NASA, and AC inlet and outlet contacts with heavy silver plating over high-purity copper and beryllium copper.
+This assures a tight grip and the greatest RF (radio frequency) noise dissipation possible.

 A great system is built from a solid foundation, and that foundation starts with power.
-With an AudioQuest Niagara 7000AP, you'll experience for the first time the clarity, dimensionality, frequency extension, dynamic contrast, and grip your system has always been capable of delivering-if only the power had been right!
+With an AudioQuest Niagara 7000UK, you'll experience for the first time the clarity, dimensionality, frequency extension, dynamic contrast, and grip your system has always been capable of delivering-if only the power had been right!

-We welcome you to experience the Niagara 7000AP and hear firsthand the remarkable results of highly optimized power management: startlingly deep silences, stunning dynamic freedom, outstanding retrieval of ambience cues, and gorgeous delineation of instruments and musicians in space.
-Once you've experienced it, it may seem so elegant, so logical, and so fundamental that you find yourself wondering why it hadn't been done before.
+We welcome you to experience the Niagara 7000UK and hear firsthand the remarkable results of highly optimized power management: startlingly deep silences, stunning dynamic freedom, outstanding retrieval of ambience cues, and gorgeous delineation of instruments and musicians in space.
+Once you've experienced it, it may seem so elegant, so logical, and so easy that you find yourself wondering why it hadn't been done before.